uw-dims/dims-finalreport/docs/source/enhancements.rst

-This process pipeline eventually included a Jenkins server that would trigger ``ansible-playbook`` execution to implement a complete continous integration/continuous deployment environment.
+This process pipeline eventually included a Jenkins server that would trigger ``ansible-playbook`` execution to implement a complete continuous integration/continuous deployment environment.
 This process looked like that depicted in Figure :ref:`packer_diagram`.